 A: Not all pet doors have the option of having double flaps.
 The Endura Flap and Hale pet doors offer this option, along with several others.

 Q: What if I want to close the door at night, how can I do that?

 A: Most doggie doors (with the exception of kennel use type doors) will come with some way to close it off when not in use.
-The more common types are the slide in closing covers, such as with the Endura Flap Pet Doors.
+The more common types are the “slide in” closing covers, such as with the Endura Flap Pet Doors.
 These ones will slide in from top to bottom.
-The electronic doors can be programmed to be opened and closed at certain times.
-A neat feature of the Hale is that they offer a side load option in case there is something above the pet door like a window sill.
+The electronic door option can be programmed to be opened and closed at certain times.
+A neat feature of the Hale is that they offer a “side load” option in case there is something above the pet door like a window sill.
 This way you can actually slide the cover in from the left or the right side.
 The Plexidor has a keyed lock in the medium, large, and XLarge sizes, and an aluminum cover that you can screw on if you are away for a longer period of time for extra security.
-The Carlson doors also have a know that you turn to lock up the flap and the separate aluminum cover.
+The Carlson doors also have a knob that you turn to lock up the flap and the separate aluminum cover.

 Q: What is the thickest my door can be before I need a wall mount instead?